-Growing up in the church, I heard two schools of thought regarding Halloween.
-One taught that it was a harmless holiday.
-As long as we didn’t dress up as “evil” characters or partake in “evil” activities, we were fine.
+Growing up in the church, I heard several schools of thought regarding Halloween.
+One view taught that it was a harmless holiday.
+As long as we didn’t dress up as “evil” characters or partake in “evil” activities, we were fine to celebrate just like everyone else.
 Others taught that we should avoid Halloween altogether.
+They pointed to its roots and claimed that we would be participating in demonic activity to even dress up.
+And then there are “harvest parties.”
 As a kid, I remember church harvest parties being all the rage, and many churches still do this today.
 They use Halloween as an outreach event.
 Children are able to dress up, play games for candy, and celebrate harvest time.

 I personally believe that when it comes to celebrations and holidays, the only thing that matters is our hearts.
 What are we celebrating?
-This is the question I struggle with most when it comes to Halloween.
+But this is the question I struggle with most when it comes to Halloween…

 Nearly every other holiday we observe in this country gives honor to something worth celebrating.
 Throughout the year, we celebrate love, the resurrection of Christ, mothers and fathers, the birth of our nation, the things we are thankful for, the birth of Jesus, etc. Even St. Patrick’s Day honors the saint who brought Christianity to the Irish.
 These holidays remind us of how truly blessed we are, and they all give us something worth celebrating.

 Look around.
 It’s pretty clear what Halloween is all about… fear.
 I can’t even watch the television commercials.
 Everything is about fear.
 During the month of October, we get a healthy dose of witchcraft, zombies, graveyards, horror films, ghosts, haunted houses… and the list goes on.
 Halloween seems pretty innocent when you have toddlers dressing up as princesses and super heroes, but the holiday itself is truly a fright fest, to say the least.